 Top 2 best trace minerals for depression

 Having a deficiency in certain vitamins and minerals can lead to depressive symptoms and mental health issues.
 And there are many nutrients (including vitamins and minerals) that can help improve your mood through various mechanisms.

 To address the problem with Fat Storing Hormone resistance in particular, I believe there are two nutrients that top the charts and can be the most useful.
 These nutrients help to fix problems with blood sugar and Fat Storing Hormone.
 And as a result, they can support improving your mood.

 In my opinion, the two best minerals for depression support are:

 If you search the literature on these nutrients, you will find a lot of information.
 There is a good amount of data linking both chromium and zinc to depression.
 But what this information most often doesn't tell you is why.
 Why are these two minerals so helpful?

-The reason these trace elements are so effective is that they are both intimately involved with regulating blood sugar and insulin.
+The reason these trace elements are so effective is that they are both intimately involved with regulating blood sugar and Fat Storing Hormone.